 This duality is key to an encounter with his father (McHattie), a taciturn Oklahoma farmer and frustrated musician, in which Chet reveals how Chesney Sr. influenced his recording of the Mel Tormé standard “Born to Be Blue.”
 Hawke and McHattie maintain tight-lipped smiles as their reconciliation turns into a hostile discussion of the disappointment overshadowing Baker’s success.

 Budreau has obvious affection for Baker, and pinpoints the musician’s tragic flaw as the belief that heroin elevates his talent.
 Hawke’s Chet is an unrepentant junkie and smooth manipulator whose claim that he only hurts himself is belied by Jane, a stand-in for all the relationships Baker sacrificed.
-Their Chet Baker values his transcendent trumpet at the cost of everything else.
+Their Chet Baker expresses love and inspires devotion, but always values his transcendent trumpet at the cost of everything else.

 Review by Serena Donadoni